City Guide: Portland

 • McCredie Hot Springs – Natural hot springs right on Salt Creek with fluctuating water temperatures.

-• Terwilliger Hot Springs – Natural rock springs in the Willamette National Forest ranging from 85-112 degrees.
+• Terwilliger Hot Springs – Geothermal pools in the Willamette National Forest with a water temperature ranging from 85-112 degrees.

 🌲 Best National Monuments

-• John Day Fossil Beds – The colorful rock formations here preserve an ancient record of ecological life dating back 40 million years.
+• John Day Fossil Beds National Monument – The colorful rock formations here preserve an ancient record of ecological life dating back 40 million years.

-• Nez Perce National Historical Park – Learn more about the early people that inhabited Oregon at this historical park.
+• Nez Perce National Historical Park – Learn more about the early people who inhabited Oregon at various sites in this multi-state monument.

 • Lewis and Clark National Historical Park – Learn about America’s most famous explorers along Oregon’s coast.